 There is a Guide for Weekly Class students which will give you further information.

 Availability of titles on the reading list (below) can be checked on SOLO, the library catalogue.

 Students who register for CATS points will receive a Record of CATS points on successful completion of their course assessment.

 To earn credit (CATS points) you will need to register and pay an additional £10 fee per course.
 You can do this by ticking the relevant box at the bottom of the enrolment form or when enrolling online.

 Coursework is an integral part of all weekly classes and everyone enrolled will be expected to do coursework in order to benefit fully from the course.
 Only those who have registered for credit will be awarded CATS points for completing work at the required standard.

 Students who do not register for CATS points during the enrolment process can either register for CATS points prior to the start of their course or retrospectively from between 1st January and 31st July after the current academic year has been completed.
 If you are enrolled on the Certificate of Higher Education you need to indicate this on the enrolment form but there is no additional registration fee.

 Course Fee: £355.00

 Take this course for CATS points: £10.00

-Students will explore adapted texts from the ancient Greek literature in their original language and become familiar with the society and the cultural achievements of ancient Athens and Sparta.
-They will develop vocabulary and will be able to derive information from or compose simple texts without the need of a dictionary.
+Students will explore adapted texts from the ancient Greek literature in their original language and become familiar with the society and cultural achievements of ancient Athens and Sparta.
+They will develop their vocabulary and be able to derive information from or compose simple texts without the need for a dictionary.